 Psyche is dense.
 Measurements are still being made; Psyche’s bulk density appears to be 3,400-4,100 kilograms per cubic meter (kg/m3) (a mix of rock and metal).

 The surface gravity on Psyche is much less than on Earth, and even less than on the Moon.
 On Psyche, lifting a car would feel as light as lifting a big dog on Earth!

 How big is the Psyche asteroid?

 As asteroids go, Psyche is relatively large and has an irregular shape.
 It is 279 x 232 x 189 kilometers (173 x 144 x 117 miles).
 If Psyche were a perfect sphere, it would have a diameter of 226 kilometers (140 miles).
 That is about the length of the state of Massachusetts (leaving out Cape Cod).
 If it were in Arizona it would stretch between Phoenix and Flagstaff!
-The Psyche asteroid has a surface area of about 641,800 square kilometers (246,300 square miles), making it just smaller than the area of the state of Texas and quite a bit larger than the area of California.
+The Psyche asteroid has a surface area of about 165,800 square kilometers (approximately 64,000 square miles).

 What does the Psyche asteroid look like?